Biodiversity islands

 Residential component

-The residential component aims to allow a limited number of single-family homeowners (30) to let vegetation grow on their property as a means to create biodiversity islands for pollinators.
-The pilot project will be carried out in pre-selected areas of the City:
+The residential component aims to allow a limited number of single-family homeowners throughout the territory to let grassy vegetation grow on their property as a means to create biodiversity islands for pollinators.

 To participate, residents must adhere to certain pre-established criteria to ensure they do not compromise safety and social cohesion.
 Environmental awareness agents will inspect the property of participating citizens during the summer to ensure compliance with these criteria and assist citizens as needed.